 Kham has a wide range of geography.
 Most Yushu and Nagchu prefectures sit above 4,200 meters (13,780 ft), with many mountain peaks over 5,500 meters (18.044ft).
-One of the highest and most famous mountains in this area is Gela Dandong, which rises to 6,621 meters (21,723ft).
+One of this area’s highest and most famous mountains is Gela Dandong, which rises to 6,621 meters (21,723ft).
 Most of the Tibetans in Yushu and Nagchu are nomads, although large areas are still uninhabited.

 Nyingtri prefecture is home to Mt; Namche Barwa at 7,782 meters, and Mt.
 Gyala Pelri at 7,294 meters.
 The river valleys around these two mountains drop as much as 5,000 meters in places, making the town of Nyintri one of the lowest in Tibet.
 Nyingtri Prefecture has thick forests, lots of rain, and a mild climate.
 Chamdo and Ganzi Prefectures sit mostly between 3,200 meters and 3,600 meters.
 The Yangtze and Mekong Rivers flow through these prefectures, and the region is widely known as the “breadbasket of Tibet.”
 The highest mountain in Kham, Minya Konka, or Mount Gongga, is in Ganzi Prefecture.

-There are no large cities in Kham, and Chamdo, at 3,300 meters above sea level, is the unofficial capital of Kham.
+There are no large cities in Kham, at 3,300 meters above sea level, which is the unofficial capital of Kham.
 Located in the eastern region of the TAR, it sits on the banks of the Mekong River with a population of over 50,000.
-Kham has some of the most important Buddhist monasteries in the region, which have histories dating back hundreds of years.
+It has some of the most important Buddhist monasteries in the region, dating back hundreds of years.
 The monastery at Jampaling rises above the town.
 Dege (3,200m) is located near the Yangtze River and is considered the cultural heart of Kham.

 The Parkhang Printing Press in Dege is used to print Buddhist scriptures for monasteries across Tibet.
 Jyekundo (3,700m) in northern Kham is famous for its annual horse festival in July and the world’s largest pile of Mani stones.
-The hilltop monastery of Jyeku Dondrubling is a well-known town in Tibet and one of the highest and coldest towns in all of Tibet.
+The hilltop monastery of Jyeku Dondrubling is a well-known town in Tibet and one of Tibet’s highest and coldest towns.
 Other important towns in Kham are Kangding, Ganzi, Lithang, Nangchen, and Riwoche.

-The main spoken language in Kham is the Kham Tibetan dialect.
-Kham Tibetan has many sub-dialects and differs so much from Northern Kham to Southern Kham that speakers from those areas cannot understand each other.
+The main spoken language in Kham is the Khampa dialect.
+Khampa has many sub-dialects and differs so much from Northern Khampa to Southern Khampa that speakers from those areas cannot understand each other.
 The Kham dialect of Tibetan is also, for the most part, rarely understood by Tibetans from Lhasa and Amdo.

 Tibetan clothing has a strong connection with the people and climate of the world’s roof, reflecting the history of the local people.
 Each area of Tibet has its own distinct folk costume due to the different natural and religious environments.
 The Tibetan national dress is the Chuba, tied around the waist with a sash and worn off the shoulder with great bravado by nomads and Khampas.